-- A Quick Start tutorial on quickly getting an irrigation program going and other common irrigation tasks.
+- A Quick Start tutorial on quickly getting an irrigation program going as well as other common irrigation tasks.

-- 2. A Reference section, with every command explained.
+- 2. A Reference section with every command explained.

-- 3. A Maintenance and Troubleshooting section to help you, the operator, resolve any problems or questions you might have quickly and effectively.
+- A Maintenance and Troubleshooting section to help you, the operator, resolve any problems or questions you might have quickly and effectively.

 - 4. Appendices

-- A: Specification
+- · A: Specification

 - B: Flow Meters

 - C: Current Monitoring

-- D: Flow Max
+- · D: Flow Max

+- E: Hardwired Communication Troubleshooting

+- F: Grounding the Communication Cable

 - 5. A glossary and index.